 WashULaw offers international lawyers the opportunity to select a graduate program that best fits their particular academic and professional goals.
-Students can pursue a Juridicae Scientiae Doctor (JSD) degree, described below.
+Students can pursue a Juridicae Scientiae Doctoris (JSD) degree, described below.
 They can also pursue a general LLM degree designed for international lawyers, an LLM in intellectual property and technology law, or a two-year LLM with a focus on legal English.

 Juridicae Scientiae Doctoris (JSD) Program

 The WashULaw JSD degree is designed for attorneys pursuing a career in academia, policy, or scholarly legal research.
 The JSD program is very small and geared towards exceptional candidates who have a sophisticated scholarly focus.
 Students have up to five years to complete the program but may not finish in less than three years.

 Students must complete the dissertation and have it accepted by the candidate’s Dissertation Committee within five years of matriculation.
 All JSD candidates must defend their dissertation vive voce.
 In extenuating circumstances, a student may defend the dissertation via a video conference or similar computer-facilitated meeting.

 Application Information for Juris Scientiae Doctoris (JSD) Program

 To file an application for admission to the JSD program, an applicant must have earned an LL.M. degree from a U.S. law school and demonstrate academic and scholarly distinction.
 Applicants must possess significant knowledge in the area of scholarly interest prior to beginning the JSD degree program.

 A successful application will include:

 - Dissertation Proposal

-- Letter of Recommendation from faculty advisor/mentor/professor of the school where studied law
+- Letter of Recommendation from a faculty advisor/mentor/professor of the school where the applicant studied law

 - Official transcripts and English translations of transcripts from the applicant’s first degree in law and LLM program.

 APPLICANTS SHOULD NOT CONTACT LAW FACULTY ABOUT THEIR ADVISOR.
 If admitted to the JSD program, the program administrators will match students with an appropriate faculty member.